Device Review

 Performance

-The RG35XX SP runs a quad-core ARM Cortex-A53 at 1.5 GHz (Allwinner H700) with a Mali-G31 MP2 GPU and 1 GB LPDDR4 RAM.
-This is the same silicon as the RG35XX Plus and RG35XX H — you’re buying the clamshell form factor, not a performance upgrade.
+The Allwinner H700 is a quad-core ARM Cortex-A53 running at 1.5 GHz paired with a Mali-G31 MP2 GPU and 1 GB LPDDR4 RAM.
+This is a well-understood chip at this point — the same silicon powers the RG35XX Plus, RG35XX H, and related devices.
+Its emulation ceiling is firmly established by the community.

 Emulation performance — Anbernic RG35XX SP